Skip to content

 Soil

-The soil for the radishes needs to be rich in organic matter, and it can’t be compacted.
-If you’re working with sand that is clay-like, add some sand to loosen it and improve drainage.
+The soil for the radishes needs to be rich in organic matter and not compacted.
+If you’re working with clay-like sand, add some sand to loosen it and improve drainage.
 Make sure you remove any rocks from your garden or planter before planting.

 The soil for the salad greens also needs to be loose with good drainage so it’s moist but not soggy.
 About a week before you plant, you need to feed it with organic matter.
 The seeds will be small, so make sure the soil is well tilled.